-The final location and size of the various park elements will be determined at the sector plan stage.
-The landscape treatment of these areas will be planned in such a way that their different roles, natural features and locational characteristics will be recognised and enhanced.
-The resulting open space system within the precinct should have diversity and interest for a wide range of users while at the same time serving as a mechanism for restoring the DCP area's degraded landscape environment.
+The resulting open space system and streetscape treatments within and adjacent to the precinct should have diversity and interest for a wide range of users while at the same time serving as a mechanism for restoring the DCP area's degraded landscape environment.

-The Landscape Concept Plan promotes the planting of predominantly native species to reflect the original natural setting of the DCP area.
+The Landscape Concept Plan promotes the retention of an existing corridor of melaleuca in the linear park together with the planting of predominantly native species to reflect the original natural setting of the DCP area.
 This planting strategy will establish a landscape framework which enhances habitat values, reduces maintenance and water requirements, influences the built form in terms of visual integration and creates a landscaped environment for residents and visitors.
 Exotic and flowering species may be used primarily for special colour accents at significant entry points or as feature planting within parks.